Template: Financial Agreements for IC Founders

 • Rent: amount, when due, late penalties; request receipts for payments made

-• Utilities: amount, when due, and whose name is on record (this will likely be the person who agrees to be responsible to set up the payment and collect each member’s part); how will cost be divided if unequally used?
+• Utilities: amount, when due, and whose name is on record (this will likely be the person who agrees to be responsible to set up the payment and collect each member’s part)

-• Accommodations: pets, furniture, garage & parking space, laundry facilities
+• Accommodations: pets (extra security deposit?), furniture, garage & parking space, laundry facilities

 Visiting Fees

-When accommodating your visitors requires staff or member time and some amount of hospitality resources, it’s fair to charge for that if expenses are known in advance.
+When accommodating your visitors requires staff or member time and some amount of hospitality resources, it’s fair to charge for that.
+It’s important to make sure the expenses are known in advance.
 You might choose to handle the financial transactions thru an online service such as Airbnb or Hipcamp to prevent additional work for your team.
 Paying the fees can be well worth preventing all the possible hassles.
 For example, it prevents you from double-booking and prevents you from taking on all the risk if a planned visitor cancels at short notice.

 Required Disclosures